Part 1 of this guide looked at the fundamental decisions to be made when looking for a warehouse.

 Some of these may be particularly important for the specific product being stored - such as bonded warehouses for alcohol or tobacco - so it's important to use these filters when narrowing down the initial list of warehouses.
 For certain commodity products, such as grain, bulk storage may be required.
 Certain food products products require a specifically accredited warehouse to store and handle their product - e.g. Organic food that must be handled by warehouses that have a specific organic accreditation.

 Services - There a range of other services you may need from a warehouse partner and many of these are related to fulfilment which is discussed in greater detail in section 3 of this guide.

 How can you assess whether this is the right warehouse for your business?

 When choosing a warehouse it's very important to understand the quality of service provided, level of technology in the warehouse and reliability of service.
 This is difficult to evaluate pre-transaction as you've never worked with them, but other businesses have.
 You can review previous customers testimonials to give you an idea of the site's different areas of expertise.
-You can also use the chat interface with the warehouse to detail your precise requirements, clarify any points, request additional services or arrange a site visit to see the site yourself.
+You can also use the chat interface in Stowga to engage with the warehouse directly to detail your precise requirements, clarify any points, request additional services or arrange a site visit to see the site yourself.